Archive for: Polish Act on Combating Unfair Commercial Practices

 April 9th, 2010, Tomasz Rychlicki

-The owners of hosting service available at pobieraczek.pl website advertised their business using slogans suggesting that the hosting and downloading of different files (mostly copyrighted material) is free.
+Eller Service s.c., the owner of hosting service available at pobieraczek.pl website advertised its business using slogans suggesting that the hosting and downloading of different files (mostly copyrighted material) is free.
 Advertising banners displayed “10 days to download for free” and “Yes, I want to test for 10 days”.
 However, users who wanted to host or to download files had first to register on the site, giving their name, address, date of birth and e-mail.
 The requirement was also to accept of the Terms of Service.
 The user registration date was also the first day of consideration of the contract which was concluded even for a year.
 In addition, the payment was charged from day one, and not, as the advertising slogans suggested after 10 days.

 Following numerous complaints, the President of the Office of Competition and Consumer Protection initiated investigation proceedings based on article 4(1) and (2) and article 5(1) of the Polish Act of 23 August 2007 on combating unfair commercial practices – CUCP – (in Polish: ustawa o przeciwdziałaniu nieuczciwym praktykom rynkowym), Journal of Laws (Dziennik Ustaw) No. 171, item 1206.